ey92/notes/1101/1101notes.md

 	- pick one consonant for word's entire paradigm
 	- freeze, froze, frozen/freeze, frore, froren
 	- was/were z/r alternation kept (most frequently used verbs tend to resist change)
-	- paradigm change applies acroos common patterns
+	- paradigm change applies across common patterns
 	- strong verbs tend to become weak verbs (Germanic)

 ## Languages of the World and how to classify